Bachelor in Nursing

 Students complete three clinical placements of 11 to 17 weeks in different clinical disciplines during their studies.
 At the end of the sixth semester, they must undertake another further ten-month clinical placement (additional module C, depending on previous qualifications).

-Clinical placement providers are mostly located in the canton of Zurich and can be contacted through ZHAW.
+Clinical placement providers are mostly located in the canton of Zurich and the neighbouring cantons and can be contacted through ZHAW.

 Students work on a relevant topic for their bachelor thesis and apply their sound theoretical and scientific methods from classroom learning.